Kray-G/kilite/README.md

 # Kilite

-Lightweight Kinx but more flexible, portable, and faster.
+This is like a lightweight Kinx but more flexible, portable, and faster.
 Mainly, we will provide the following features for your help.

 * To make it flexible, portable, and faster than Kinx.
-  * This program is a successors of Kinx project, so we're sure to make it like as Kinx features.
+  * This program is a successor of the Kinx project, so I'll support most of Kinx features.
   * Moreover, the performance or various points will be improved.
 * To output a C source code to make an executable from that.
   * This is a new feature not in Kinx.